-These stages are the backbone of everything I've helped clients achieve during my career.
-When you hear advice on the television, radio or from gurus like Orman, Ramsey, Cramer or the others, think first, "Who is this meant for?
+You should do the same: When you hear advice on the television, radio or from gurus like Orman, Ramsey, Cramer or the others, think first, "Is this meant for me?"
 If it's for someone in a different stage, filter it out.